-The problems all teachers face are similar.
-Yet your particular context varies from teachers in other schools, other phases and/or other departments.
-The materials on this programme are suitable for any teacher in any context; we tested them with NQTs, mentors and schools just like yours.
+Many of the problems teachers face are similar.
+However, your particular context will be different to that of teachers in other schools, other phases and/or other departments, so the ideas you encounter will need to be adapted to fit your context.
+The materials on this programme are suitable for any teacher in any context; we have tested them with teachers, mentors and schools just like you.